 Between 1873 and 1875, how could a medical student afford to live at an address like Normanston if he was living there?
 How did he get himself into so much financial difficulty?
 Would his midwifery skills prove a useful tool for someone?
 Why was George Hugginson Wilson connected to Normanston at all?

 I do not profess to know why James Maybrick’s name is associated with this address.
 None that can be backed with any empirical evidence, at least.
-I have a theory I will be working on in closer detail, and should there be any further developments, I shall put a link here.
+However, I do have a theory which can be explored in Part Two.

 JACK THE RIPPER: THREADS

 Think you know Jack the Ripper?
 Think again.

 In ‘Jack the Ripper: Threads’, Jay Hartley presents a compelling fictional exploration of the idea that the infamous serial killer was actually James Maybrick, a cotton merchant from Liverpool.
 Using a mix of fact and fiction, this historical crime thriller brings to life actual events and characters from the era in a way that will challenge everything you thought you knew about this unsolved case.